AlpakkaKapybaraMarmota

 It is compatible with Steam input configurator?¶

-Yes, the Xinput emulated device shows up in the Steam UI as a normal controller, so remapping is possible that way too.
+Yes, the Xinput emulated device shows up in the Steam UI as a normal controller, so remapping gamepad controls is possible in this way too.

 But we recommend instead to use the Built-in profiles, and remap the controls directly in the game if required (like you do with a normal keyboard and mouse), since it is much simpler! (there is no need for that additional layer of translation).